HeyKile/exercise_tracking_app/README.md

 - logging workouts is nearly feature complete, allowing users to select a template, add exercises, add notes to their exercises, fill out their sets, and complete their workout
 - what has yet to be done:
   - design-wise, we plan on making each exercise in the template closer to how they're displayed in template builder, which will be implemented in Beta
-  - after user feedback, we have a plan for how to better design adding notes to an exercise
   - selecting the "Add Notes" button on an exercise will slide out a notes page for users to add details about their exercise
-  - we have a plan for how to design adding tags to an exercise
-    -  selecting the "Add Tags" button on a workout will slide allow you to select different tags (and potentially create custom tags)
-  - we also need to tweak designs to better support logging different types of exercises, as we have mostly been testing with weight lifting
+  - we have tweaked designs to better support logging different types of exercises, as we have mostly been testing with weight lifting
   - once viewing stats has been futher implemented, conntect workouts to those stats can be finalized

 ### Viewing Stats

-- stats has not yet been implemented in any capacity, as being able to log and complete workouts has been our highest priority
-- by the Beta, we plan to have the stats page fully finished, allowing individual workouts to be viewed, goals to be set, etc.
-  - at the very least, the UI of this page will be done
+- the stats page will show a split of workouts for each week, and a list of each exercise you've completed with your exercise specfic goal and current pr
+- Each exercise also has specific stats with a line chart to show progress over time, and a History list to show each time you've completed the exercise